State Assessments

 • CAA – Science: Grades 5, 8, and once in high school

-• Grades 5, 8, and once in high school
+• California Science Test (CAST): Grades 5, 8, and once in high school

 Smarter Balanced Summative Assessments

 The Smarter Balanced assessment system is an online computer-adaptive test (CAT) and performance tasks (PT) that measure student progress toward college and career readiness.
 This system is based on the Common Core State Standards (CCSS) for English language arts/literacy (ELA) and mathematics.
-The Smarter Balanced assessment system has three components designed to support teaching and learning throughout the year: the summative assessments, the interim assessments, and the Digital Library of formative assessment tools.
+It has three components: summative assessments, interim assessments, and a digital library of formative assessment tools.

 Quick Links